On mapping class groups and their TQFT representations: Introduction

 A key assumption on the TQFTs is that all vector spaces $V(M)$ are {\em finite dimensional}.
+Note that, depending on the type of TQFT one considers, this is not always an assumption, but can arise automatically.
 Then the value of the invariant $Z(N)$ of a closed $n$-manifold which fibers over the circle $S^1$ is given by:

 where $M$ is the fiber, $\phi\in \M(M)$ is the monodromy of the circle fibration and $\rho_M$ is the mapping class group representation above.
 In particular

 By abuse of language we will refer to {\em infinite dimensional} TQFT, if we drop the finiteness assumption below.